Latest version: 1.4.3 (2015-11-14)

 - Search using regex, one field for inclusion and one for exclusion.

-- When creating a subscription, you can see the list of the torrents on the RSS Feed, and also see which are matching or not matching the regex.
+- When creating a subscription, you can see the list of the torrents on the RSS Feed, and also see which are matching the regex and which are not.

 - "Move completed", "Download location" and other options like "Add Paused" options.